Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flowing on tensorial group field theory space

 where we have chosen the same coupling for the two sets of interactions pictured above.
 In Fourier space, the Dirac delta occurring in the interactions like in \eqref{eqexample} become discrete Kronecker delta.
 Because their explicit expressions shall be useful in the next sections, we give the decomposition of the following two diagrams:

 where:

 and:

 In the literature, the first diagrams are known as \textit{melonics}.
 For our purpose, we then denote as \textit{pseudo-melonics} the second ones with two weak edges rather than one.
-Because of their importance in the rest of this paper, we will denote by $\mathfrak{B}_i$ the $4$-valent melonic diagrams and $\mathfrak{B}_{ij}$ the $4$-valent pseudo-melonic ones.
-The indices $i$ and $ij$ referring to the \textit{weak edges} in both cases. \\
+Because of their importance in the rest of this paper, we will denote by $\mathfrak{B}_i$ the four-valent melonic diagrams and $\mathfrak{B}_{ij}$ the four-valent pseudo-melonic ones.
+The indices $i$ and $ij$ refer to the \textit{weak edges} in both cases. \\

-Among their properties, the tensorial interactions have revealed a new and non-trivial notion of locality, said \textit{traciality}, which is the only one appropriate to deals with non-local structure of the interactions over the group manifold.
+Among their properties, the tensorial interactions have revealed a new and nontrivial notion of locality, said \textit{traciality}, which is the only one appropriate to deal with nonlocal structure of the interactions over the group manifold.
 In particular, traciality allowed to renormalize the quantum field theory version of these classical theory, and it plays an important role in the building of their \textit{renormalization group flow} \cite{Carrozza:2013mna}.
-Without additional gauge invariance like \textit{closure constraint}, traciality reduce to tensoriality \cite{Lahoche:2015ola}.
+Without additional gauge invariance like \textit{closure constraint}, traciality reduces to tensoriality \cite{Lahoche:2015ola}.
 Then we retain the following definition: \begin{definition} A connected tensorial invariant bubble interaction is said to be local.
 In the same footing, any interacting action expanded as a sum of such diagrams is said to be local. \end{definition}

-The quantum theory is then defined from the partition function\footnote{Strictly speaking the term "quantum" is abusive, we should talk about statistical model, or quantum field theory in the euclidean time.}:
+The quantum theory is then defined from the partition function\footnote{Strictly speaking the term "quantum" is abusive, we should talk about statistical model, or quantum field theory in the Euclidean time.}:

-where $dT$ (resp. $d\bar{T}$) is the standard Lebesgue measure for path integration and $J\bar{T}:=\sum_{\vec{p}}\,J_{\vec{p}}\bar{T}_{\vec{p}}$.
-Because of the ultraviolet (UV) divergences, we introduce a regularization which suppress the high momenta contributions.
+where $dT$ (respectively $d\bar{T}$) is the standard Lebesgue measure for path integration and $J\bar{T}:=\sum_{\vec{p}}\,J_{\vec{p}}\bar{T}_{\vec{p}}$.
+Because of the ultraviolet (UV) divergences, we introduce a regularization which suppresses the high momenta contributions.
 There are different choices of regularization functions.
 The most common for renormalization are Schwinger and sharp regularizations.
-For our purpose, it is suitable to consider the sharp regularization, such that the UV regularized free $2$-point functions is:
+For our purpose, it is suitable to consider the sharp regularization, such that the UV regularized free two-point functions is: